Recover using automated database backups - Azure SQL Database & SQL Managed Instance

 You can't perform a point-in-time restore on a geo-secondary database.
 You can do so only on a primary database.
 For detailed information about using geo-restore to recover from an outage, see Recover from an outage.

 Geo-restore is the most basic disaster-recovery solution available in SQL Database and SQL Managed Instance.
-It relies on automatically created geo-replicated backups with a recovery point objective (RPO) equal to 1 hour and an estimated recovery time of up to 12 hours.
+It relies on automatically created geo-replicated backups with a recovery point objective (RPO) up to 1 hour and an estimated recovery time of up to 12 hours.
 It doesn't guarantee that the target region will have the capacity to restore your databases after a regional outage, because a sharp increase of demand is likely.
 If your application uses relatively small databases and is not critical to the business, geo-restore is an appropriate disaster-recovery solution.

 For business-critical applications that require large databases and must ensure business continuity, use Auto-failover groups.
 It offers a much lower RPO and recovery time objective, and the capacity is always guaranteed.